mondora/ddp.js/README.md

 Run `npm test` to run unit tests, or `npm run dev` to have `mocha` re-run your tests when source or test files change.

 To run e2e tests, first [install meteor](https://www.meteor.com/install).
+Then, initialize the test evironment with `init-test-servers`, this will also execute the e2e test suite and stop the server on the test end.

-Then, start the meteor server with `npm run start-meteor`.
-Finally, run `npm run e2e-test` to run the e2e test suite, or `npm run e2e-dev` to have `mocha` re-run the suite when source or test files change.
+Now you can start the two server used in the test with `npm run start-server1` and `npm run start-server2` and, finally, run `npm run e2e-test` to run the e2e test suite, or `npm run e2e-dev` to have `mocha` re-run the suite when source or test files change.